ksyzzy/SimpleCMS/README.md

 # SimpleCMS
 Simple headless CMS made with Spring and Angular in REST API and Microservices architecture.
+Refer to the "develop" branch, the "master" branch is for release only.
 A work in progress.

 # Architecture
 1. Eureka server